dittto/tutor/README.md

  - the progress can be paused, cancelled, or reset at any time
  - the popups should work on responsive designs

+## Next steps

+ - Bootstrap the demo
+ - Jasmine tests
+ - Finish doc blocks
+ - Rearrange JS to move tutor into src folder and minified versions into lib/tutor, and jquery stuff and example files into subfolder and specrunner into root

+## Future improvements

+ - Make page scroll to tutorial box if not on display already
+ - Add animations object
+ - Add extra box flag so centralised box on small screen becomes catfish